rmtsoa/ont_tutorial_pinfish/README.md

 ### Overview:

 The **Pinfish tutorial** is intended as a functional guide to demonstrate how the Oxford Nanopore Technologies Pinfish software may be used to annotate genes, and their isoforms, against a reference genome sequence using long sequence read cDNA or direct-RNA data.
-A human cDNA dataset included with the tutorial demonstrates the key aspects of the workflow, and introduces **`gffcompare`** to enable the comparison of called datasets with already known genome annotations.
+A drosophila cDNA dataset included with the tutorial demonstrates the key aspects of the workflow, and introduces **`GffCompare`** to enable the comparison of identified gene isoforms with reference genome annotations.
 This enables discovery and characterisation of novel isoforms.

 ### Features:

 Sufficient information is provided in the tutorial such that the workflow can be tested, validated, and replicated.

-* What is the quality of the starting sequence collection?
+* What are the read characteristics for my starting sequence collection?
-* which fraction of the sequence reads appear full length?
+* Which fraction of my sequence reads appear full length?
+* How many genes and transcripts are identified?
-* how do these full-length sequence reads map against the reference genome?
+* How do the identified transcripts correspond to the reference genome annotation?
-* visualisation of annotated genes and corresponding mapped sequence reads
-* selection of novel and rare gene isoforms
+* Which pinfish annotations are from novel genes or gene isoforms?
+* How can I visually explore a specific gene isoform?

 ******************

 # 2. Getting Started:

-This tutorial relies on **`Conda`** for the installion of the **`R`**, **`Rstudio`**, **`minimap2`**, and **`samtools`** software.
-It is necessary to have **`git-lfs`** installed on your system to download the larger tutorial sequence and metadata files that are stored in Git Large File Storage.
+This tutorial relies on **`conda`** for the installion of software that includes **`R`**, **`Rstudio`**, **`minimap2`**, **`samtools`**, **`IGV`**, **`pychopper`**, **`pinfish`** and **`GffCompare`**.
+It is necessary to have **`git-lfs`** installed on your system to download the accompanying long-read sequence and metadata files that are stored using Git Large File Storage.
 Please see [accompanying Git Large File Storage note](https://github.com/nanoporetech/bioinformatics-tutorials/blob/master/git-lfs.md) for further information on how this may be best installed.

 ### Input and Output:

-This tutorial uses the code contained within the Github repository and an experimental design file (config.yaml) that processes a provided cDNA sequence file (in fastq format) with the downstream pinfish analytical workflow.
+This tutorial uses the code contained within the Github repository and an experimental design file (config.yaml) that processes the provided cDNA sequence file (in fastq format) with the pinfish analytical workflow.

 ### Dependencies: